cursusdb/cursusdb/readme.md

 ### Features
 - Secured cluster and node(s) communication with shared key and OR TLS
 - If configured secured node sync replication with TLS using ``tls-replication`` config within ``.curodeconfig``
-- Encrypted data at rest by default with chacha20poly1305
 - In-memory data during runtime
 - Parallel search.
 Searching section of collections within multiple nodes simultaneously at the same time.
 - Auto generated $id key for all documents unique across all nodes